The M.A. Program

-- Prior to being admitted to candidacy for the PhD, students must have completed one course in the structure of a language, either LIN 6571 Structure of [a Specific Language] or LIN 6165 Field Methods.
+- Students must complete one course in the structure of a language, either LIN 6571 Structure of [a Specific Language] or LIN 6165 Field Methods.
 Students may not satisfy this requirement by taking the Structure of a Language course in a language of which they are a native speaker.
 They may, however, count such a course toward their general electives.

 Non-native English speaking students cannot use English to satisfy any language requirement as English is the language of instruction.
 They can use their native language, however, to satisfy the first or third requirement.